deluxateer/delux-toolkit-express/README.md

 * there isn't a way to cleanly write the output of pug-lint to a file

 ### Project-Specific
-* Try to make card grid friendly to IE
+* Try to make card float up and down upon hover